 The kitchen sink installed in your unit may be an acrylic, double-bowl sink equipped with two sink covers to provide additional counter space when the sink is not in use.
 Cleaning care consists of washing with mild detergents and a soft cloth.
-Avoid using "S.O.S." type cleaning pads because they may scratch the surface.
+Avoid using "S.O.S." type cleaning pads or other abrasive cleaners because they may scratch the surface.
 The faucet in the kitchen may be a single-handle faucet with a pullout spout.